 It has the same CPU as the Lenovo IdeaPad 3 – the AMD Ryzen 5 5500U.
 With a CPUmark benchmark of about 13236, this processor sits close to the Apple M1 8 Core – a fact I alluded to above.
 But what even IdeaPad 3 doesn’t have is 16GB RAM and 512GB SSD.
 Both these take the laptop’s benchmarks even above to beat it by a mile.

-Expect blazing fast performance when browsing, streaming, editing on the likes of Adobe CC, and more.
+Expect blazing fast performance when browsing, streaming, and editing on the likes of Adobe CC, and more.
 The best part is that you’re getting all that in a laptop that can be converted into a tablet, tent, and laptop modes – with touchscreen, mind you.

 I do understand why the battery only lasts for about 8 hours.
 The performance is top-notch and thus, the power consumption.